microsoft/dotnet/Documentation/compatibility/winforms-accessibility-changes-471.md

 - The `T:System.Windows.Forms.DataGridViewCheckBoxCell` control supports the [Toggle Pattern](https://docs.microsoft.com/dotnet/api/system.windows.automation.togglepattern)
 - The `T:System.Windows.Forms.NumericUpDown` and `T:System.Windows.Forms.DomainUpDown` controls support the [Name](https://docs.microsoft.com/dotnet/api/system.windows.automation.automationelement.nameproperty) and have a [ControlType](https://docs.microsoft.com/dotnet/framework/ui-automation/ui-automation-support-for-the-spinner-control-type) of <xref:System.Windows.Automation.ControlType.Spinner?displayProperty=fullName> and have support for the

-__Improvements to PropertyBrowser control__
+__Improvements to PropertyGrid control__

 The .NET Framework 4.7.1 adds the following improvements to the PropertyBrowser control:
-- The __Details__ button in the error dialog that is displayed when the user enters an incorrect value in the `T:System.Windows.Forms.PropertyGrid` control supports the Expand/Collapse pattern, state and name change notifications, and a [ControlType](https://docs.microsoft.com/dotnet/framework/ui-automation/ui-automation-support-for-the-menubar-control-type) property with a value of <xref:System.Windows.Automation.ControlType.MenuItem?displayProperty=fullName>.
+- The __Details__ button in the error dialog that is displayed when the user enters an incorrect value in the `T:System.Windows.Forms.PropertyGrid` control supports the [Expand/Collapse pattern](https://docs.microsoft.com/dotnet/framework/ui-automation/implementing-the-ui-automation-expandcollapse-control-pattern), state and name change notifications, and a [ControlType](https://docs.microsoft.com/dotnet/framework/ui-automation/ui-automation-support-for-the-menubar-control-type) property with a value of <xref:System.Windows.Automation.ControlType.MenuItem?displayProperty=fullName>.
+- The message pane displayed when the __Details__ button of the error dialog is now keyboard accessible and allows Narrator to announce the content of the error message.
-- The [AccessibleRole](https://docs.microsoft.com/dotnet/api/system.windows.forms.accessiblerole) of rows in PropertyGrid control have changed from "Row" to "Cell".
+- The [AccessibleRole](https://docs.microsoft.com/dotnet/api/system.windows.forms.accessiblerole) of rows in `T:System.Windows.Forms.PropertyGrid` control have changed from "Row" to "Cell".
 The cell maps to UIA ControlType "DataItem", which allows it to support appropriate keyboard shortcuts and Narrator announcements.
+- The `T:System.Windows.Forms.PropertyGrid` control rows which represent header items when the has a `P:System.Windows.Forms.PropertySort` property set to `F:System.Windows.Forms.PropertySory.Categorized` have a [ControlType](https://docs.microsoft.com/dotnet/framework/ui-automation/ui-automation-support-for-the-menubar-control-type) property value <xref:System.Windows.Automation.ControlType.Button?displayProperty=fullName>
+- The `T:System.Windows.Forms.PropertyGrid` control rows which represent header items when the has a `P:System.Windows.Forms.PropertySort` property set to `F:System.Windows.Forms.PropertySory.Categorized` support the [Expand/Collapse pattern](https://docs.microsoft.com/dotnet/framework/ui-automation/implementing-the-ui-automation-expandcollapse-control-pattern).
 - Improved keyboard navigation between the grid and the toolbar above it.
 Pressing "Shift-Tab" now selects the first ToolBar button, instead of the whole ToolBar
+- `T:System.Windows.Forms.PropertyGrid` controls displayed in High Contrast mode will now draw a focus rectangle around the toolstrip button which corresponds to the current `P:System.Windows.Forms.PropertySort` property value.
+- `T:System.Windows.Forms.PropertyGrid` controls displayed in High Contrast mode and with a `P:System.Windows.Forms.PropertySort` property set to `F:System.Windows.Forms.PropertySory.Categorized` will now display the background of category headers in a highly contrasting color.
+- `T:System.Windows.Forms.PropertyGrid` controls better differentiates between toolstrip items with focus and the toolstrip item which indicates the current value of the `P:System.Windows.Forms.PropertySort` property.
+This fix consists of a High Contrast change and a change for non-High Contrast scenarios.
+- `T:System.Windows.Forms.PropertyGrid` control toolstrip items which indicates the current value of the `P:System.Windows.Forms.PropertySort` property support the [Toggle Pattern](https://docs.microsoft.com/dotnet/api/system.windows.automation.togglepattern).
+- Improved Narrator support for distinguishing the selected alignment in the Alignment Picker.
+- When an empty `T:System.Windows.Forms.PropertyGrid` control is displayed on a form, it will now receive focus where previously it would not.

 __Use of OS-defined colors in High Contrast themes__